Basal cell carcinoma | Mate pukupuku kiritai

 Also known as rodent ulcers

-• Most BCCs are caused by long-term exposure to ultraviolet (UV) radiation from sunlight, so almost all occur on parts of your body that get the most sun.
+- Most are caused by long-term exposure to ultraviolet (UV) radiation from sunlight, so they're generally found on parts of your body that get the most sun.

-• They tend to be slow growing and very rarely spread to other parts of your body.
-Therefore they are almost never a danger to life.
+- They tend to be slow growing and very rarely spread to other parts of your body, but can cause significant damage to the surrounding tissues where they grow.

-Basal cell carcinomas (BCC) occur when a mutation develops in one of your skin's basal cells.
-Basal cells are found at the bottom of the epidermis –the outermost layer of your skin.
-Basal cells produce new skin cells as old ones near the surface die off.
-Sun exposure is the main cause of damage leading to BCC.
-As a result, almost all BCCs occur on parts of your body that get the most sun.
+Basal cell carcinomas (BCC) occur when a mutation occurs in the DNA of basal cells in the epidermis of your skin (the outermost layer of your skin).
+Basal cells produce new skin cells as old ones near the surface die off and are shedded (fall off).
+Prolonged sun exposure is the main cause of damage leading to BCC.
+As a result, almost all BCCs occur on parts of your body that get the most sun, such as your face, ears, neck, scalp, shoulders and back.

 The main cause of damage leading to BCC is sun exposure.
 This is usually a combination of:

-In some cases, they are the result of damage caused by things such as burns, scars, infections, vaccinations or tattoos.
+Sometimes they can result from damage caused by things such as burns, scars, infections, vaccinations or tattoos.

 You are at highest risk of developing a BCC if you:

-• have a condition or take medicines that affect your immune system (immune suppression).
+- have a condition or take medicines that weaken your immune system (immune suppression).

-BCCs often appear as a change in your skin, such as a lump or a sore that does not heal.
+BCCs often appear as a change in your skin, such as a lump or a sore that doesn't heal.

 The main features are: